wazuh/wazuh-documentation/source/user-manual/securing-wazuh/wazuh-indexer.rst

     28/04/2022 10:25:31 INFO: The password for user wazuh_user is oCwLLG88wb7x5OpnxOPjclVpqWgq9s7W
     28/04/2022 10:25:31 WARNING: Passwords changed.
 Remember to update the password in the Wazuh dashboard and Filebeat nodes if necessary, and restart the services.

-If the options ``-au`` and ``-ap`` are used and Wazuh manager is installed the script will also change the passwords for the API users.
+If the options ``-au`` and ``-ap`` are used, and the Wazuh manager is installed, the script will also change the passwords for the API users.

 Change the passwords using a formatted file
 --------------------------------------------